-In 1960, about half a million teens took a test.
-Now it could predict whether they get Alzheimer’s.
+In 1960, about a half-million teens took a test.
+Now it could predict the risk of Alzheimer’s disease.

 Earlier studies had suggested a relationship between cognitive abilities in youth and dementia in later life, including one that followed 800 nuns earlier in the 20th century and found that the complexity of sentences they used in writing personal essays at 21 correlated with their dementia risk in old age.

-But that study included only women, and no minorities.
+But that study included only women and no minorities.
 Project Talent’s subjects reflected the nation’s demographic mix in 1960.

 Today, however, the country is more diverse.
-The number of minorities 65 and over is projected to grow faster than the general population, and by 2060, there will be around 3.2 million Hispanics and 2.2 million African Americans with Alzheimer’s disease and related dementias, according to a CDC study published this week.
-African-Americans and Hispanics both have higher prevalence of Alzheimer’s and related diseases than non-Hispanic whites.
+The number of minorities 65 and older is projected to grow faster than the general population, and by 2060 there will be about 3.2 million Hispanics and 2.2 million African Americans with Alzheimer’s disease and related dementias, according to a study by the Centers for Disease Control and Prevention published this week.
+African Americans and Hispanics have a higher prevalence of Alzheimer’s and related diseases than non-Hispanic whites.

-A follow-up study currently underway of a smaller sample of the Project Talent pool – 22,500 people – will be weighted to reflect today’s population mix and will dig more deeply into age-related brain and cognitive changes over time.
+A follow-up study underway of a smaller sample of the Project Talent pool — 22,500 people — will be weighted to reflect today’s population mix and will dig more deeply into age-related brain and cognitive changes over time.

 It will examine the long-term impact of school quality and school segregation on brain health, and the impact of adolescent socioeconomic disadvantage on cognitive and psychosocial resilience, with a special focus on the experiences of participants of color.

-That study includes an on-paper survey of demographics, family and marriage history, residential history, educational attainment, and health status; an online survey of health, mental health and quality of life; and a detailed cognitive assessment by phone of things such as memory for words and counting backwards.
+That study includes an on-paper survey of demographics, family and marriage history, residential history, educational attainment and health status; an online survey of health, mental health and quality of life; and a detailed cognitive assessment by phone of things such as memory for words and counting backward.

 Researchers will also evaluate school quality to determine whether there are racial or ethnic differences in the benefits of attending higher quality schools, and explore more deeply why some people develop dementia and some do not.

-The follow-up, slated to be completed next year, is funded by the National Institutes on Aging, part of the National Institutes of Health, and conducted by AIR in conjunction with researchers from Columbia University Medical Center and the University of Southern California.
+The follow-up, slated to be completed next year, is funded by the National Institute on Aging, part of the National Institutes of Health, and conducted by AIR in conjunction with researchers from Columbia University Medical Center and the University of Southern California.

-Cliff Jacobs, 75, of Arlington, Virginia, who took the Project Talent test as a high school junior in Tenafly, NJ, doesn’t remember hearing about any results.
-Then, a few months ago, researchers conducting the follow-up study contacted him and tested his cognitive abilities and asked about his life history.
+Cliff Jacobs, 75, of Arlington, Va., who took the Project Talent test as a high school junior in Tenafly, N.J., doesn’t remember hearing about any results.
+Then, a few months ago, researchers conducting the follow-up study contacted him, tested his cognitive abilities and asked about his life history.

 “They delved into my issues growing up — did my parents smoke, and was I exposed to any secondhand smoke?
 Yeah, my parents both smoked, and I didn’t even think it was something to consider,” he said.

-A retired geoscientist for the National Science Foundation, Jacobs said he would be interestd in learning if he is at risk for dementia.
+A retired geoscientist for the National Science Foundation, Jacobs said he would be interested in learning if he is at risk for dementia.

 “The statistical correlation is not one that will necessarily apply to you, but they can give you some probabilities,” he said.
-“I guess basic human nature would be, ‘Yeah, you’d probably want to know.’”
+“I guess basic human nature would be, ‘Yeah, you’d probably want to know.’ ”